saulshanabrook/jupyterlab-accessibility/Part 2.md

 3. Public, collaborative, free code anyone can use
 4. Git
 5. Jupyter is the umbrella project, and Jupyter Notebooks is a feature used for data analysis.
 JupyterLab edits the code for Jupyter Notebooks right in your web browser.
 6. Designing for users with disabilities.
-Also welcoming and supporting newcomers who may not feel like they fit in to work on an open source project
+Also welcoming and supporting newcomers who may not feel like they fit in to work on an open source project.
 7. No 😜

 ```python